javapro4781/web-dev/README.md

 # web-dev

+Hi
-Hi i am John, i like web development
+i realy have a passsion to learn till i become an expert in web development